dbrainio/wrappa/README.md

 ## Description
-**dbrdsw** is a util to wrap any interface implementing DSModel in a http server.
+**wrappa** is a util to wrap any interface implementing DSModel in a http server.

 ## Config
 ```yaml